 • How does the system perform with high-volume data or peak periods?

-CRM Comparison: Salesforce vs. Slate
+CRM Comparison: Salesforce VS. Slate

-not require licenses to third-party tools, such as:
+Slate provides comprehensive, native functionality that does not require licenses to third-party tools, such as:

 HOW SALESFORCE APPROACHES IT HOW SLATE ACHIEVES IT